DiracMD/SYMMFUNC/README.md

-# SYMMFUNC
+# SYMMETRY FUNCTION for implementation
 ## To Do

-+ [ ] find out the G4 descriptor sum equation
++ [X] find out the G4 descriptor sum equation
-+ [ ] find out the relationship with symmetry function and atomic energies
++ [X] find out the relationship with symmetry function and atomic energies
 + [X] find out the atomic nerual network in atomic energies
++ [ ] improve the accuracy into chemical accuracy
++ [ ] combine with more chemical properties